 - GLC residents host one community service event each semester.
 Activities in the past have included environmental cleanups, a visit to DC public schools, and participation in Relay for Life.

 - Each semester, GLC residents organize a cultural activity - cooking a new international dish to share, celebration of international holidays, visits to museums or cultural performances, etc.

 - Social Activities

 - Each semester, GLC residents organize a social outing or activity based on the group's interests.
 In the past, these activities have included picnics, ice skating, hiking trips, dessert nights, and more.

 - Spring Retreat

-- In January, the GLC gathers for a day-long retreat to reflect on their experiences thus far and plan for events in the spring semester.
+- In January, the GLC gathers for a day-long on-campus retreat to reflect on their experiences thus far and plan for events in the spring semester.